wiseosho/pygwy_batch/README.md

-Python script for Gwyddion auto image proccessing for Vecco Multimode III Nanoscope files.
+Python script for Gwyddion auto image proccessing
 =====================================

+For Veeco Multimode III Nanoscope files.

+Additional Description to be added...